Ishani1989/Deployment-to-Linux-Servers/README.md

 Restart the sshd service by running the following command:

-`sudo service sshd restart`
+	sudo service sshd restart

 Login again using ssh with the new port number :

-`ssh ubuntu@52.32.219.71 -p 2200 -i ~/.ssh/LightsailDefaultPrivateKey-us-west-2.pem`
+	ssh ubuntu@52.32.219.71 -p 2200 -i ~/.ssh/LightsailDefaultPrivateKey-us-west-2.pem

 ### 7. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).

-Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don`t lock yourself out of the server.
+Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.
 Review this video for details!
 When you change the SSH port, the Lightsail instance will no longer be accessible through the web app `Connect using SSH` button.
 The button assumes the default port is being used.
 There are instructions on the same page for connecting from your terminal to the instance.
 Connect using those instructions and then follow the rest of the steps.

-`sudo ufw status`
+	sudo ufw status
-`sudo ufw allow 80/tcp`
+	sudo ufw allow 80/tcp
-`sudo ufw allow 123/udp`
+	sudo ufw allow 123/udp

 ### 8. Create a new user account named grader.

-`sudo adduser grader`
+	sudo adduser grader

 ### 9. Give sudo access to grader:

-`sudo touch /etc/sudoers.d/grader`
+	sudo touch /etc/sudoers.d/grader
-`sudo nano /etc/sudoers.d/grader`
+	sudo nano /etc/sudoers.d/grader

 Add the following line to the file to give grader sudo access:

-`grader ALL=(ALL:ALL) ALL`
+	grader ALL=(ALL:ALL) ALL

 ### 8. Create an SSH key pair for grader using the ssh-keygen tool.

 1. From your terminal on local machine run

-`ssh-keygen`
+	ssh-keygen

 By default, it generates RSA type token.
 Specify the file to save the key pair.